 Gingerbread Truffles Ingredients

-Gingersnaps– Use 12 ounces of gingersnaps or gingerbread cookies for the truffle filling.
+Gingersnaps: Use 12-ounces of gingersnaps or gingerbread cookies for the flavorful truffle filling.

-Gum drops– Use a few orange gum drops to make the noses.
+Gum drops: All you need is a few orange gum drops to make the noses.

-Reese’s cups and Oreos– You will need mini Reese’s cups and mini Oreo cookies to form the hat for the snowmen.
+Reese’s cups and Oreos: Add some mini Reese’s cups and mini Oreo cookies to form the hat for each snowmen.

-Frosting– Use black colored frosting for the eyes and embellishments.
+Frosting: Using black colored frosting for the eyes and embellishments is a quick way to complete this step.
 You can buy pipeable black frosting in bags ready to go in your grocery store’s baking section.

 How to make Gingerbread Snowman Truffles